Lemon Law In California: Your California Lemon Law Guide

 Lemon Law Exceptions

-Ordinarily, the California Lemon Law does not protect those who use their new or used vehicles for business, or those who purchased their vehicles out of state.
+Ordinarily, the California Lemon Law does not protect those who use their vehicles for business, or those who purchased their vehicles out of state.
 However, the state lemon law does grant a few exceptions.

 The lemon law in California allows some small businesses to sue manufacturers for defective vehicles.
 The business cannot have more than five vehicles registered in California, and each vehicle cannot exceed a curb weight of 10,000 pounds.